How to Teach the OO Spelling Rule

 When we teach vowel teams that have two sounds, we try to scaffold the instruction as much as we can.

 We always start by having the student write the vowel team and say the sounds 3 times.
 By writing it, hearing themselves say it, and seeing it, you are pulling in a multi-sensory component to your lesson.
 You can also have your student trace the phonogram on glitter paper (or something else textured - the carpet, a grid, etc.).
-We also very clearly, and explicitly review that there are two sounds.
+Click here to read more about how we incorporate multi-sensory instruction into our lessons (and the mistakes we made when we fist started!)

-The rest of our lesson looks the same as our our lessons do.
-We ALWAYS start with our sound drill, move through the decoding portions outlined above, and then complete phonological awarness activities, an auditory drill, review spelling, new spelling and sentence dictation.
+The rest of our lesson looks the same as all of our lessons do.
+We ALWAYS start with our sound drill, move through the decoding portions outlined above, and then complete phonological awareness activities, an auditory drill, review spelling, new spelling and sentence dictation.
 We also include layers to fit our students individualized needs, including morphology, red word work, reading fluency and comprehension or more advanced writing.